Psalms – An Introduction (2022)

 There are elements of typology in relation to prediction in the Psalms.
 They are Similarity, Difference, Finality and Intent.
 Therefore:

-- David is like Christ, but he is not
+- David was like the Christ, but he was not the Christ.

-- Christ is not only later than David, but greater than David.
+- The Christ was not only later than David, but was greater than David.

 Psalms 22 and 69 are used several times in Passion narratives and the Psalms can therefore be seen as typological.
 The Royal Psalms are set at important structural points in the Psalter – Psalm 2, 41, 72, 89.
 The wisdom literature frame was superimposed on the kingly frame – Psalm 1, 73, 90:11,12: 107:42,43: 145:19,20.
 (It may be that Psalm 73 was inserted later at the start of book 3 as the seam’s wisdom psalm).